-This is the new world that we live in: technology abounds and privacy is a thing of the past.
+The new world that we live in is a shameless public one: technology abounds, and privacy is a thing of the past.

 We’ve all seen the posts on social media of random strangers having a bad day, wearing the wrong outfit, or caught in a moment of accidental indecency.
 Pictures and videos are taken and posted without the random stranger’s permission or knowledge.
 Often these posts go viral being seen and commented on by thousands of people.